 AA==.
 ETags for custom roles change each time you modify the roles.

-The following table summarizes the permissions that the basic roles include across all Google Cloud services:
+The following table summarizes the permissions that the basic roles give users across all Google Cloud services:

-Note: The Editor role contains permissions to create and delete resources for most Google Cloud services.
-However, it does not contain permissions to perform all actions for all services.
+The permissions in the Editor role let you create and delete resources for most Google Cloud services.
+However, the Editor role doesn't contain permissions to perform all actions for all services.
 For more information about how to check whether a role has the permissions that you need, see Role types on this page.

-All Editor permissions and permissions for the following actions:
+All Editor permissions, plus permissions for actions like the following:

 In addition to the basic roles, IAM provides additional predefined roles that give granular access to specific Google Cloud resources.
 These roles are created and maintained by Google.
 Google automatically updates their permissions as necessary, such as when Google Cloud adds new features or services.